brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 18 bht.md

 # Ephesians 1:18 Commentary Help Text

 ## BHT:
-When the eyes of your heart are enlightened, the understanding is expanded to see the profound truths of the faith.
-The heart, serving as the core of life and the fountain of thoughts, becomes awakened to the beauty and glory of Christ as a Savior.
-Through the Holy Spirit's work, profound revelations of truth are made known, leading to a deeper understanding of sin's gravity and the insufficiency of our own righteousness.
-The hope of God's calling becomes evident, encompassing the blessings of eternal happiness and the grace of hope itself.
-Ultimately, this enlightenment opens our hearts to the richness of God's glorious inheritance in the saints.
+The eyes of our understanding, enlightened by the Holy Spirit, enable us to perceive the profound truths of God.
+Through this illumination, we come to recognize the depths of sin, the insufficiency of our own righteousness, and the glorious sufficiency of Christ as our Savior.
+It is with this understanding that we begin to grasp the hope embedded in God's calling.
+This hope may encompass the eternal happiness we yearn for, the unshakeable foundation of Christ, or the transformative grace of hope itself.
+In God's inheritance, we discover boundless riches and the resplendent glory that He has prepared for His saints.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: